That Drug Expiration Date May Be More Myth Than Fact

 Pharmacists and researchers say there is no economic "win" for drug companies to investigate further.
 They ring up more sales when medications are tossed as "expired" by hospitals, retail pharmacies and consumers despite retaining their safety and effectiveness.

 Industry officials say patient safety is their highest priority.
-Olivia Shopshear, director of science and regulatory advocacy for the drug industry trade group Pharmaceutical Research and Manufacturers of America, or PhRMA, says expiration dates are chosen "based on the period of time when any given lot will maintain its identity, potency and purity, which translates into safety for the patient."
+Olivia Shopshear, director of science and regulatory advocacy for the drug industry trade group Pharmaceutical Research and Manufacturers of America, says expiration dates are chosen "based on the period of time when any given lot will maintain its identity, potency and purity, which translates into safety for the patient."

 That being said, it's an open secret among medical professionals that many drugs maintain their ability to combat ailments well after their labels say they don't.
 One pharmacist says he sometimes takes home expired over-the-counter medicine from his pharmacy so he and his family can use it.